Upcycling: give your clothes a second life

 “Yes, but upcycling is not that new!”

 Upcycling is not a new idea.
-You understand, the principle is simple: waste (used clothing or fabric) is a material like any other, intended to integrate a production process.
+As you can see, the principle is simple: waste (used clothing or fabric) is a material like any other, intended to be integrated into a production process.

-In 2002, the German chemist Michael Braungart and the American industrialist William McDonough published the reference book on the subject: Cradle to Cradle: remaking the way we make things .
+In 2002, German chemist Michael Braungart and American industrialist William McDonough published the reference book on the subject: Cradle to Cradle: remaking the way we make things .

-Sixteen years later, upcycling remains in its infancy in France.
-The challenge remains to convince the majority of manufacturers and consumers that recovered and upcycled clothing can be stylish and, above all, last .
+Sixteen years later, upcycling is still in its infancy in France.
+The challenge remains to convince the majority of manufacturers and consumers that a recovered and upcycled garment can be stylish and, above all, last .

 Unfortunately, it is clear that there are few brands in the segment.
-As for those we find:
+As for those that can be found:

 • They offer little choice to the consumer .

-• Prices remain relatively high, including for an e-shop like ASOS.
+• Prices remain relatively high, even for an e-shop like ASOS.
 Upcycling remains a niche phenomenon.
 Brands often go through a third-party creation workshop, which limits their room for maneuver in setting prices.
-Prices range between 50 and 150 euros, for the most affordable, and can quickly climb.
+Prices range from 50 to 150 euros, for the most affordable, and can quickly climb.

 • Finally, some brands are clearly playing the “falsely eco-responsible fast-fashion” card.
 It is then up to us to be vigilant.